FluentData/testTraining/README.md

 # Test Training

 This is a test training for the trainR package.
+It is a simple training that shows how to use the trainR package.

 ## Running the training